The Constitution and Bylaws

 Section 6

-In response to an urgent situation that impacts the well-being of its members or the property owned by LPIA, a temporary rule may be instated by the executive committee until the next general meeting where it can be voted on by the membership present to uphold or overturn.
+In response to an urgent situation that impacts the well-being of its members or the property owned by LPIA, a temporary rule may be instated by the Executive Committee until the next community meeting where it can be voted on by the membership in attendance to uphold or overturn.

 Article IX